DataStrategist/amitkohli.com/content/post/2016-02-12-kpi-dashboard-in-r-with-animated-icons.md

   - R
   - Tutorials
 tags:
-  - animated
+  - Animated
-  - animated gif
+  - Animated gif
-  - dashboard
+  - Dashboard
-  - googleVis
+  - GoogleVis
   - KPI
-  - measure
+  - Measure
-  - table
+  - Table
-  - target
+  - Target

 ---
 So Key Performance Indicators (KPIs) are all the rage in the dashboarding community&#8230; well [So Key Performance Indicators (KPIs) are all the rage in the dashboarding community&#8230; well][1] really.
 The premise is simple&#8230; check a list of measurements against targets and show how they compare using some kind of visualization.
 I haven&#8217;t yet seen, however, a version that can utilize animated icons to display indicators that REALLY need attention.
 So here you go, a tutorial on how to make your very own animated icon KPI, using the googleVis library.